Genital & Anal Hygiene

 For everyday care:

-• Wash the outside of the anus with warm water
+• Wash the outside with warm water.

-• Avoid scrubbing or harsh products
+• Avoid scrubbing or harsh products.

-• Dry gently
+• Dry gently.

 Anal hygiene also includes: